ramsai-5A1/BookMyShow/README.md

 - Added Shimmer UI for Home (Movies) Web-page
 - Completed Footer component of Movies Web-page
 - Added ShimmerUI for Footer component
+- Linked routings to the header options (In SecondHeader component)